boldbi/samples/Scenario Based Samples/Dashboard-Parameter-In-Widget-Embedding/README.md

 4. Once configured the embedConfig.JSON file in the designated [location](https://github.com/boldbi/aspnet-core-sample/tree/master/BoldBI.Embed.Sample), then run your application.

-5. Upon initial rendering, the widget will display with the default value of the dashboard parameter, which, in this case, is set to `Sales`.
+5. Upon initial rendering, the widget is rendered using the [loadDashboardWidget()](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-a-widget/) API with the default value of the dashboard parameter, which, in this case, is set to `Sales`.
 The property panel, by default, will show the name of the dashboard parameter in the text field.

     ![initial-widget-rendering](https://github.com/boldbi/samples/assets/92368448/a072988b-1b8b-4bd3-9303-121a5da1442f)